apache/nuttx/configs/kwikstik-k40/README.txt

   1. The CodeSourcery GNU toolchain,
   2. The devkitARM GNU toolchain,
-  3. Raisonance GNU toolchain, or
-  4. The NuttX buildroot Toolchain (see below).
+  3. The NuttX buildroot Toolchain (see below).

-  All testing has been conducted using the NuttX buildroot toolchain.
-However, the make system is setup to default to use the devkitARM toolchain.
-To use the CodeSourcery, devkitARM or Raisonance GNU toolchain, you simply need to add one of the following configuration options to your .config (or defconfig)
+  All testing has been conducted using the CodeSourcery Windows toolchain.
+To use the devkitARM or the NuttX GNU toolchain, you simply need to change the the following configuration options to your .config (or defconfig) file:
-  file:

     CONFIG_KINETIS_CODESOURCERYW=y  : CodeSourcery under Windows
     CONFIG_KINETIS_CODESOURCERYL=y  : CodeSourcery under Linux